aws-powertools/powertools-lambda-python/docs/core/metrics.md

 This has the advantage of keeping cold start metric separate from your application metrics, where you might have unrelated dimensions.

+!!! info "We do not emit 0 as a value for ColdStart metric for cost reasons.
+[Let us know](https://github.com/awslabs/aws-lambda-powertools-python/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=) if you'd prefer a flag to override it"

 ## Advanced

 ### Adding metadata